jayshah41099/PyLearning/README.md

         - Loops-practice.py
     - Strings
         - String-Practice.py
+    - List
+        - List-practice.py
+    - Functions
+        - Functions-practice.py
+- Level 2 (Time complexity Basics)
+- Level 3 (Arrays)
-    - Arrays
+    - Array_Info.txt
-        - array-practice.py
+    - Array-practice.py

 1  Insertion_sort.py - it starts the first loop in right direction and second loop will go in left from the chosen point.

-2  List_quiz_prep.py - it is a set of questions around list topic

 3  Selection_sort.py - it goes through charcter by charcter and swaps them based on lower and higher number.